Orta

 Them young’uns orta be in school.

-other spellings: orta, oughta, ought to, and ort to
+variations: orta, oughta, ought to, ort to

 ★ If someone says "you orta," they’re not just suggestin’ - they mean you *really should.* ★

-Origin
+Origin and Etymology

 From "ought to," a phrase in English since the 14th century.
 In Appalachian and Southern speech, the sounds blurred into "orta" (or "oughta"), and that form stuck in everyday conversation.

-Notes
+Usage Notes

 "Orta" is informal and folksy.
 You’ll hear it often in advice and everyday chatter.
 While "ought to" survives in formal writing, "orta" lives on in spoken dialect.